Chapter 1: Odor and the Science of Olfaction

 In addition to deodorization, oxidation presents another avenue through which disagreeable odors can be addressed.
 In fundamental terms, oxidation is defined as the interaction of oxygen molecules and other substances.
 More technically speaking, oxidation is the loss of one or more electron when oxygen and some other substance come into contact.
 In some situations, the process of oxidation results in the alteration of foul odor being emitted from a source.

-As an aside, reduction is the opposite of oxidation.
+As an aside, the reduction is the opposite of oxidation.
 Through the process of reduction, at least one electron is added to substances that come into contact with one another.

 Oxidation has an impact on specific chemical compound groups.
 As it turns out, these are compound groups that tend to underpin a significant array of foul odors for which remediation is sought.
 These compound groups are: